News

 2. Discuss topics such as fast fashion, job interviews, cloud technology, historical sites, food crisis, etc.

-3. Can clearly orally and verbally describe a phenomenon, analyze its impact on the public, and express opinions.
+3. Clearly describe a phenomenon, orally and in writing, analyze its impact on the public, and express opinions.

-4. Can summarize current events and criticize from different aspects.
+4. Summarize current events and present criticism from different perspectives.

-5. Attain more than 659 words and more than 64 types of syntax.
+5. Acquire a vocabulary of more than 659 words and master over 64 types of sentence structures.

-1. This course is suitable for learners of combined study of 720 hours, TOCFL Band A (Level 2), HSK Level 4, ACTFL Intermediate-low、or CEFR A2.
+1. Be suitable for learners with approximately 720 hours of study, or those at TOCFL Band B (Level 2), HSK Level 4, ACTFL Intermediate-Low, or CEFR A2 levels.

 2500 Band B (Level 3) Level 4-5 Intermediate-mid B1